-- EOS imaging Inc. in the United States in June 2006;

-- EOS image Inc. in Canada in August 2000;

-- EOS imaging GmbH in Germany in May 2008;

-EOS imaging Pte Ltd in Singapore in May 2015.
+- EOS Imaging Inc. in the United States in June 2006, - EOS Image Inc. in Canada in August 2000, - EOS Imaging GmbH in Germany in May 2008, - EOS Imaging Pte Ltd in Singapore in May 2015.

-On November 2013 the Company acquired 100% of the shares of OneFit Médical, publisher of knee and hip surgery planning software and manufacturer of patient-specific cutting guides for orthopaedic surgeries.
+In November 2013, the Company acquired 100% of the shares in OneFit Médical, a developer of knee and hip surgery planning software and a manufacturer of patient-specific cutting guides for orthopaedic surgeries.